 $ git push -f

-Now we have a nice, clean pull request that's ready to merge.
+Now we have a clean pull request that's ready to merge.

-Don't panic!
+Is your rebase going wrong?
+Don't panic.
 You can abort the rebase with:

-If it's already finished, you can always go back in time with the reflog.
+Even with the rebase is complete, you can travel go back in time with the git reflog.

-Keeping the Git log of a big project tidy is a never-ending process.
+Keeping the history of a big project tidy is a never-ending process.
 As an open-source project maintainer, I'm always trying to make commits smaller, better organized, more coherent.
-Do your favorite OSS maintainer and your own projects a huge favor and do your work on a feature branch, and when finished, squash your commits as logically as you can.
-Your code will be easier to follow, mistakes will be easier to undo, and you'll end looking like a wizard in the process.← Recreating Enum.sum :: Writing Elixir Sigils →
+Do your favorite OSS maintainer and your own projects a favor and do your work on a feature branch, and when finished, squash your commits as logically as you can.
+It will make your code and the project better.